-We will also keep our eyes peeled for Europe-bound migrants like Eurasian Stone-curlew, White Stork, Northern Wheatear (of the long-distance migratory subspecies, rather than the seebohmi subspecies already mentioned), Tawny Pipit, Little Ringed Plover, Western Black-eared Wheatear, Common Cuckoo, and Common Redstart.
+We will also keep our eyes peeled for Europe-bound migrants like Eurasian Stone-curlew, White Stork, Northern Wheatear (of the long-distance migratory subspecies), Tawny Pipit, Little Ringed Plover, Western Black-eared Wheatear, Common Cuckoo, and Common Redstart.

-If the heat allows, we will dedicate most of our day to exploring this area, and in the afternoon, we will visit a rocky canyon searching for Mourning Wheatear, Desert Lark, and our first chance of the stunning Pharaoh Eagle-Owl.
+If the heat allows, we will dedicate most of our day to exploring this area, and in the afternoon, we will visit a rocky canyon searching for Maghreb Wheatear, Desert Lark, and our first chance of the stunning Pharaoh Eagle-Owl.